genesiscommunitysuccess/docs/docs/server-reference/data-model/define.md

 - Tables
 - Views (a view can draw data from more than one table)

-Each of these must be specified in a separate block in the dictionary file.
+Each of these must be specified in a separate file on the filesytem

 ## Fields